-x# The debugging level. # can have a value of from 0 to 9.
+$\times n$ The debugging level.
+The number can be from 0 to 9.
 The higher the number, the more debugging output.
-No packet level debugging is printed.
+No packet-level debugging is printed.

-X# Obtains packet level debugging output. # can have a value of from 0 to 9.
-The higher the number, the more packet level debugging output.
+Xn Obtains packet-level debugging output.
+The number can be from 0 to 9.
+The higher the number, the more packet-level debugging output.